 - Represented software sellers in litigation over reseller agreements and licensing scope issues.

-Dealer disputes and product distribution law: Mike counsels manufacturers and sellers on all aspects of their relationships with dealers and distributors, including contract administration and enforcement, dealer contract terminations, state and federal law compliance, key contractual provisions, distributor performance, negotiating relationship modifications (both individual and systemwide), product repurchase disputes and other issues.
+Product distribution and dealer disputes: Mike counsels manufacturers and sellers of regulated products on all aspects of their relationships with dealers and distributors, including contract administration and enforcement, dealer contract terminations, state and federal law compliance, key contractual provisions, distributor performance, negotiating relationship modifications (both individual and systemwide), product repurchase disputes and other issues.

-- Counsels a second-stage manufacture of specialty motor vehicles on rights and obligations under its nationwide distribution program.
+- Counsels second-stage manufacturers of specialty motor vehicles on rights and obligations under its nationwide distribution program.

 - Works with multi-line heavy equipment manufacturer to manage underperforming dealers and address various state-law issues in their numerous dealer and distributor relationships.